-Cargo cults, like just about any other cult, are completely fucking insane.
-They originated in early 20th century tribal communities on a number of Pacific islands.
-Their followers believe that either an American WWII soldier named John Frum, or everyone's favourite generational racist, Prince Philip, will somehow come into possession of all the food, clothes and guns that the West currently owns and deliver it all to them.
+Cargo cults, like just any other cult, are fairly bizarre.
+They originated in early 20th century tribal communities on a number of Pacific islands, and their followers believe that either an American WWII soldier named John Frum, or Prince Philip, will somehow come into possession of all the food, clothes and guns that the West currently owns and deliver it all to them.
 The cargo cults believe that, once that's happened, the remaining population of the world will disappear, leaving them in control of what they believe is rightfully theirs.

-Sadly, these cults have all but vanished, except for on Tanna, a remote island near Fiji and New Caledonia, where they're still holding strong in their weirdly adorable delusion.
+Sadly, these cults have all but vanished, except for on Tanna, a remote island near Fiji and New Caledonia, where they're still holding strong in their fun delusion.
 Russian photographer Vlad Sokhin spent a week living amongst members of the John Frum cult in Tanna.
-He joined them during their annual festivities, where they all paint "USA" on their chests and march around with bamboo rifles and wooden AK-47s in the hope that an American soldier from 75 years ago will return to give them presents/ kill everyone else in the world.
+He joined them during their annual festivities, where they all paint "USA" on their chests and march around with bamboo rifles and wooden AK-47s in the hope that an American soldier from 75 years ago will return to give them presents / kill everyone else in the world.